How smart is your game❓

 Maybe (MAYBE!)
 I would have believed in myself a bit more and not given up on my dream during uni.
 Who knows 🤷♀️.

 ✨ Not everybody is going to be a champion before turning 18.
-And not every champ had the same timeline as Sinner, Raducanu and Alcatraz.
+And not every champ had the same timeline as Sinner, Raducanu and Alcaraz.
 We all have our own path and time.
 As long as you keep working hard and don’t quit along the way, you’ll get there.

 #3 - Don’t be afraid to lose.